OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 Note the use of the [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) in the `Auth Token` parameter.
 In this example, the value was created using the [Unwrap SecretID and Login](#unwrap-secretid-login) step template named `HashiCorp Vault - AppRole Unwrap Secret ID and Login`.
 :::

-Once you've filled in the parameters, you can execute the step in a runbook or deployment process, and on successful execution, any matching secrets will be stored as sensitive output variables.
-If you've configured your step to print the variable names, they'll appear in the Task log:
+After you've filled in the parameters, you can execute the step in a runbook or deployment process.
+On successful execution, any matching secrets will be stored as sensitive output variables.
+If you've configured your step to print the variable names, they'll appear in the task log:

 ![Vault retrieve KV v1 secrets step task log](vault-retrieve-kv-v1-secrets-step-output-variable.png)